CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+Being able to break large problems down and find solutions for the smaller problems.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+Read through so you can understand the challenge

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+Talk to someone or something about the problem, talk about what the problem is, what you expect to happen and what is happening.
+You should also look at the code and see what you are telling the computer to do.